t9md/atom-choose-pane/README.md

 # How to start

-1. set keymap in your `keymap.cson`. (no default keymap)
+1. Configure keymap in your `keymap.cson`. (no default keymap)
-2. invoke `choose-pane:start` from that keymap.
+2. Invoke `choose-pane:start` from that keymap.
-3. label is shown on panels and panes
+3. Label is shown on panels and panes
-4. choose label where you want to focus
+4. Choose label where you want to focus

 # Development status